 When design confirms site is live, send the client the ‘Your website is now live’ email.
 Add the website’s main URL.

 Put an order through https://www.happy-sweets.co.uk/ for a pick ‘n’ mix box to be sent to the client.
 Happy Sweets will enclose an it’seeze Horsham branded card with the order, so please put this, along with the message required, on the comment box of the Happy Sweets order.
+Sign the WDPF and enter the date that the site went live.
+Take a copy and attach it to the Pipedrive del for that site.
+Shred the original WDPF.

 On Pipedrive set the deal status to live, and schedule a phone call for one month’s time, with ‘Website Review’ as the title.
 The website now moves to the Website Live stage.